 \subsection{M-type morphisms}

-Since many log moduli spaces satisfy descent along log modifications as well as the classical topologies of scheme theory (see e.g. \cite{kennedy2023logarithmic,kennedy2025logarithmic,maulik2024logarithmic,maulik2025logarithmic,Molcho_Wise_2022,molcho2023remarks}), we would like to combine both of these.
-To formalize this, we will introduce what we call \emph{m-type} morphisms.
-First, we have the \emph{m-open} morphisms: \begin{definition} A morphism $X\rightarrow Y$ of fs log schemes is called \emph{m-open} if one can cover $X$ by opens $U\subset X$ so that $U\hookrightarrow X\rightarrow Y$ is a log \'etale monomorphism. \end{definition} M-open morphisms are thus a combination of strict open immersions and log modifications (see Remark \ref{m-open local composition} for details).
+To formalize the m-type topologies, we will introduce \emph{m-type morphisms}.
+First, we have the \emph{m-open morphisms}: \begin{definition} A morphism $X\rightarrow Y$ of fs log schemes is called \emph{m-open} if one can cover $X$ by opens $U\subset X$ so that $U\hookrightarrow X\rightarrow Y$ is a log \'etale monomorphism. \end{definition} We view m-open morphisms as a combination of strict open immersions and \emph{abstract log modifications} (see Definition \ref{defi: log mod} and Remark \ref{m-open local composition} for details).
 Moreover, it turns out that m-open morphisms between fs log schemes with Zariski log structure can be described by an explicit chart criterion (see Proposition \ref{chart for m-open}).
-This motivates our definition of \emph{m-\'etale}, \emph{m-smooth}, and \emph{m-flat} morphisms: \begin{definition} A morphism \( f: X \to Y \) of fs log schemes is called \emph{m-\'etale} (resp. \emph{m-smooth}, \emph{m-flat}) if for any $x \in X$ and strict \'etale neighborhood $V \to Y$ of $f(x)$ admitting a chart $Q \to \Gamma(V, \mathcal{M}_Y)$, there exists a strict \'etale neighborhood $U\rightarrow X$ of $x$ such that $U\rightarrow X\rightarrow Y$ factors over a morphism $U\rightarrow V$ and admits a morphism of charts
+This motivates our definition of \emph{m-\'etale}, \emph{m-smooth}, and \emph{m-flat} morphisms: \begin{definition} A morphism \( f: X \to Y \) of fs log schemes is called \emph{m-\'etale} (resp. \emph{m-smooth}, \emph{m-flat}) if for any $x \in X$ and any strict \'etale neighborhood $V \to Y$ of $f(x)$ admitting a chart $Q \to \Gamma(V, \mathcal{M}_Y)$, there exists a strict \'etale neighborhood $U\rightarrow X$ of $x$ such that $U\rightarrow X\rightarrow Y$ factors over a morphism $U\rightarrow V$ and admits a morphism of charts

 such that: \begin{enumerate} \item The morphism $\theta$ induces an isomorphism $Q^{\mathrm{gp}} \cong P^{\mathrm{gp}}$. \item The induced morphism $U \to V \times_{\mathbb{A}_Q} \mathbb{A}_P$ is strict \'etale (resp. smooth, flat). \end{enumerate} \end{definition} Similarly, a morphism is m-\'etale (resp. m-smooth, m-flat) if and only if it admits a strict \'etale local factorization as a strict \'etale (resp. smooth, flat) morphism and a log blow-up (see Proposition \ref{basic properties of m-type morphisms} for a precise statement).